FIWARE/tutorials.Short-Term-History/README.md

 ![](https://fiware.github.io/tutorials.Subscriptions/img/fmis.png)

-Remove some hay from the barn, update the thermostat and open the device monitor page at `http://localhost:3000/device/monitor` and start a **Tractor** and switch on a **Smart Lamp**.
+Open the device monitor page at `http://localhost:3000/device/monitor` and open the barn door.
 This can be done by selecting an appropriate command from the drop-down list and pressing the `send` button.
 The stream of measurements coming from the devices can then be seen on the same page.